edescourtis/typed-json.github.io/Readme.md

 ### Collections

-Collections like arrays (different languages could use different collection types, lists for example) must contain items of certain type(s) and are defined as follows:
+Collections, like arrays (different languages could use different collection types, lists for example), must contain items of specified type and are defined as follows:

 ```json